merdok/homebridge-webos-tv/README.md

 The directory where input names and TV model info should be saved. **Default: "~/.webosTv"**
 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
-- `tvService` [optional]
+- `legacyTvService` [optional]
-Wheter to use the new TV service.
-This way you can use the native iOS TV integration to control your TV.
-Requires iOS 12.2 or higher.  **Default: true**
+Wheter to use the legacy TV service.
+Should be used if your iOS device is not running on iOS12.2 or newer.
+TV will be emulated as a switch.  **Default: false**
 - `inputs` [optional]
-When using the new TV service the inputs will appear under the *Inputs* list, with the emulated service this will create buttons for the inputs and apps of your choice. **Default: "" (disabled)**
+Inputs which should appear under the *Inputs* list on yor TV accessory.
+When you use the legacy tv service, buttons for the inputs will be created. **Default: "" (disabled)**
   - Set an array of app IDs or objects as the value.
 An object needs to have the *appId* and *name* property
   - To get the app ID simply open an app on your TV and check the homebridge console.
 The app ID of the opened app will be printed.
   - Some of the default TV inputs which can be used: